-1.1 To seek Cabinet authorisation to commence the consultation process on a Public Spaces Protection Order (PSPO) as set out in the Anti-Social Behaviour, Crime & Policing Act 2014, to gate the highway known as Marble Arch, which runs from Ash Street to Barrack Road.
+1.1 To seek authority to undertake the statutory consultation with a view to making a further Public Spaces Protection Order ("PSPO") for Marble Arch, as set out in sections 59 to 68 of the Anti-Social Behaviour, Crime & Policing Act 2014.
+A PSPO, which was originally made on 8 January 2018 and allowed the gating of the highway known as Marble Arch, which runs from Ash Street to Barrack Road, expires on 8 January 2021.